Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-On April 28, 2014, the Department fully extended the deadline for issuing the preliminary results by 120 days.
+On April 30, 2018, Commerce extended the deadline for issuing the preliminary results by 90 days.

 Scope of the Order

-The Department conducted this review in accordance with sections 751(a)(1)(B) and 751(a)(2)(A) of the Tariff Act of 1930, as amended (“Act”).
+Commerce is conducting this review in accordance with sections 751(a)(1)(B) and 751(a)(2)(A) of the Act.
 Constructed export prices and export prices have been calculated in accordance with section 772 of the Act.
-Because the PRC is a non-market economy country within the meaning of section 771(18) of the Act, NV has been calculated in accordance with section 773(c) of the Act.
+Because China is an NME country within the meaning of section 771(18) of the Act, NV has been calculated in accordance with section 773(c) of the Act.

 Preliminary Results of Review